kailash-manasarovar/statement/docs/timeline/2023/september.md

 - Pedro is a bit pervy, you see.
 - The leaks stops and/or is intermittent.
 - The following June, my garage in North London fix a broken motor in the window washer function of my car and tell me there's no leak at all.
-- I believe Pedro may be involved in adding narcotics to my car in some way, or knows about because if anyone tampered with my car in the garage, he would know.
+- I believe Pedro may be involved in adding narcotics to my car in some way, or knows something because if anyone tampered with my car in the garage, he would know.
 - I wondered if they managed to add something to come through the air vents, or something I could touch on the door handles maybe.
-- I believe any of the caretakers at Carrer Furs 15 will be able to tell the police how criminals have able to add poison and narcotics to the water of my apartment.
+- I believe any of the caretakers at Carrer Furs 13-15 will be able to tell the police how criminals have been able to add poison and narcotics to the water running into my apartment.
 - I told Pedro that I had been filmed sexually and I would pay 500 euros for any recordings.
 - He was fired soon after.